One unit of credit equals four semester hours.

 MTH 111 Introduction to Mathematical Methods and Applications

 Concepts of algebra including polynomials and rational expressions, exponents and roots.
-A brief study of matrices, systems of equations and mathematics of finance.
+A brief study of systems of equations, linear programming, exponential and logarithmic functions, and mathematics of finance.
 Students wishing to review basic math skills in advance of this course may do so through the Learning Center.
 A placement test is required.

 MTH 121 College Algebra